What is gestational diabetes?

 • Focus on eating vegetables, fruits, and whole grains while avoiding processed foods, sugary drinks, and other foods with a high glycemic index.

-• Adopt a personalized meal plan to optimize your nutrient, carb, and protein intake without giving up the joy of eating delicious foods.
+• Adopt a personalised meal plan to optimise your nutrient, carb, and protein intake without giving up the joy of eating delicious foods.

-• Breastfeed your baby, which helps reduce the risk that he or she will become overweight or develop diabetes later in life.
+• Breastfeed your baby, which helps reduce the risk of becoming overweight or developing diabetes later in life.

 • If you have prediabetes or a family history of the condition or had gestational diabetes during an earlier pregnancy, discuss potential risk factors and screening with your doctor.